8.18 Key studies in HIV research

 4. Resistance, replication and viral load

-Richman D et al. Full text publication form Journal of Virology.
+Richman D et al. Full text publication from Journal of Virology.

 Reducing viral load to undetectable (less than 50 copies/mL) stops HIV from developing and mutating, and makes the likelihood of developing resistance very low.